 In its final years in Goodden hands the business was run by Gordon Price, son of Edwin’s daughter Blanche and her husband John William Price.
 In 1972 Gordon Price sold out to Messrs.
 Coe and Vowles, who diversified by adding steel narrowboats for hire, and in 1985 the business, now known as Road House Narrowboats, was bought by John and Jenny Smith who over 26 years replaced the narrowboats with new boats specially designed for the shallow waters and narrow sections of the Mon & Brec Canal.

-As of April 2011 Nigel & Sally Curtis became the fifth owners of the boat business and property with the four traditional cruiser style narrow boats.
-In March 2012 Nigel & Sally reopened the former Café room within 50 Main Road as a reception/gift shop as Mr Smith had previously for a period of time.
-In April 2013 a Bed & Breakfast room was made available at the same premises.
+As of April 2011 Nigel & Sally Curtis became the fifth owners of the boat business and property with four traditional cruiser style narrow boats.
+In March 2012 Nigel & Sally reopened the former café room within 50 Main Road as a reception/gift shop as Mr Smith had previously for a period of time.
+In 2021 they added a new 5th boat, Gilwern Countess, to the fleet.

 Road House Narrowboats thus has a direct commercial succession from Goodden’s carrying operations.
 By far the oldest boating company on the canal, we maintain a boating operation started well over a hundred years ago.

 Information has been gathered by John Norris from several sources, including oral recollections from Edwin John Goodden’s great grandson Mel, to whom we express our gratitude.